 The Morialta Residents’ Association was formed in 1968 by a group determined to protect the unique qualities of their special corner of Rostrevor.

-The new residents of what in 1968 was called Rostrevor Park saw the need for an active community group to guard against insensitive, inappropriate and polluting development.
+The new residents of what, in 1968 was known as Rostrevor Park, saw the need for an active community group to guard against insensitive, inappropriate and polluting development.

 They recognised the unique characteristics of the area and were determined to preserve them for future generations.
 Now, with aggressive urban infill blighting so much of suburban Adelaide, Morialta remains an invaluable reminder of why our urban landscapes need preserving and protecting.

 Objectives set in the MRA constitution are to:

 • preserve and enhance the indigenous qualities of the area